-One of the most significant contributions 4K is making in security is the ability to deliver on end users’ formerly unrealistic expectations.
+One of the most significant contributions 4K is making in the security industry is the ability to deliver on end-users’ formerly unrealistic expectations.

 “High resolution combined with today’s analytics makes yesterday’s science fiction a reality today,” Espenschied says.
 “All the forensic zooming Hollywood has shown us was actually impossible; massive resolution makes it a reality.”

 However, for all the talk about 4K and its benefits, the market for the technology remains rather limited for a number of reasons.